Online Safety

 Safety monitoring vs. spying: Balancing protection and privacy for kids

-Apps such as Joey can provide a way to monitor a child's online activity without needing to read every message.
+Security services like Joey Family provide a way to monitor a child's online activity without needing to read every message.
 It uses AI monitoring to show red, yellow and green flags to provide an overview of a child's online interactions.

-Joey was created by Australian tech CEO Grant Callaghan who was unable to find an existing solution to help keep his son safe online.
+Joey was created by Australian tech CEO Grant Callaghan Grant LinkedIn profile who was unable to find an existing solution to help keep his son safe online.

 Monitoring apps, location tracking and social media checks can help parents intervene before harm occurs.
 Young children lack the experience to recognise when there is a potential danger.
 Apps such as Joey, combined with parental controls, can help protect against cyberbullying, inappropriate content, scams and even predators.